9/11 Patriot DayWritten by Scott Dreyer

 After they prayed together, Todd Beamer famously said "Let's Roll" as a few other courageous passengers and crew members and he rose up and fought the hijackers.
-Had their been the full five terrorists onboard, they would have had the advantage, but with only four, that gave the passengers a fighting chance.
+Stewardess Sandy Bradshaw filled pitchers with boiling water to use in the counter-attack.
+Had there been the full five terrorists on-board, the killers would have had the advantage, but with only four, that gave the passengers a fighting chance.
 The plane weaved in the sky as both sides fought for control.
 Sadly, the passengers lost because, unlike the terrorists, they had no weapons.
-But, by going after the cockpit, the passengers forced the terrorists to ditch the plane over an empty field, thus saving their desired target-- the U.S Capitol building.
+But, by going after the cockpit, the passengers forced the terrorists to ditch the plane over an empty field, thus saving their desired target-- most likely the U.S Capitol building.
 As AWFUL as 9/11 was-- and it was awful-- it would have been FAR WORSE if the fourth plane had hit the U.S. Capitol, home to the U.S. Congress!
 That building, with its huge dome on an exposed hill in Washington, D.C, was a sitting duck.
-The U.S. Capitol dome, which was half-completed when Abraham Lincoln became president in 1861, is one of America's most iconic structures.
+The U.S. Capitol dome, which was half-completed when Abraham Lincoln became president in 1861, is one of America's most beloved and iconic structures.

 It is interesting and ironic.
 With all the first responders going in to help and the massive US military response after 9/11, the first counter-attack against terrorism on 9/11 was NOT done by the police, the army, the air force, or any armed force.
 It was not organized by any general or police chief.
 The FIRST counter-attack was done by brave, unarmed, "normal" people who happened to be traveling on Flight 93 that day!
 An important part of the traditional "American mindset" is "taking action" and "doing what you need to do."
 Those people on Flight 93 were heroes who gave their lives by fighting back, and saving the U.S. Capitol and hundreds if not thousands of other lives on the ground.
 (See the Flight 93 flight map here.)